CCSP exam details and process [updated 2022]

 - Credit card

-The documents that will qualify as your secondary ID must contain your signature and must not have expired.
-They include the following:
+Your secondary ID must contain your signature and must not have expired.
+Acceptable IDs are:

 - U.S. Social Security card